What is a psychological contract?

 More resilient employees will acknowledge that the contract has been violated, but will adopt coping strategies that allow them to work to hold up their own side of the contract while it undergoes a period of repair.

-Maintaining a strong psychological contract
+How to maintain a strong psychological contract

 Fairness and equity are important aspects of the psychological contract.
 They need to be maintained in order to sustain a robust and healthy psychological contract.

 With companies expecting increasing flexibility and agility from their staff, a key aspect of maintaining relationships is that the psychological contract is upheld.
-The very need for adaptability may run counter to how things have been done before, and so changes in the needs of the company may be perceived as breaches of the contract.
-Proactively managing employees’ expectations therefore becomes an ongoing and necessary process.